Protein sources

 …you have so much within your control before reaching those limitations.

-Epigenetic expression is how your choices — environment, habits, stress, nutrition, sleep, etc. — flip certain genes “on” or “off.”
+Epigenetic expression is how your choices—environment, habits, stress, nutrition, sleep, etc.—switch certain genes “on” or “off.”

-Blaming genetics can be tempting as the easy way out — owning the rest means taking responsibility and doing something about it.
+Blaming genetics can be tempting as the easy way out—owning the rest means taking responsibility but also puts the power back in your hands.

 …you have so much within your control before reaching those limitations.

-Epigenetic expression is how your choices — environment, habits, stress, nutrition, sleep, etc. — flip certain genes “on” or “off.”
+Epigenetic expression is how your choices—environment, habits, stress, nutrition, sleep, etc.—switch certain genes “on” or “off.”

-Blaming genetics can be tempting as the easy way out — owning the rest means taking responsibility and doing something about it.
+Blaming genetics can be tempting as the easy way out—owning the rest means taking responsibility but also puts the power back in your hands.

 Don’t skip meals

-Why: When you under-eat for too long, your body responds by conserving energy — slowing metabolism, increasing fatigue, and holding onto fat stores for safety.
+When you under-eat for too long, your body responds by conserving energy—slowing down your metabolism, increasing fatigue to reduce movement, and holding onto fat stores for safety.

 Eating enough signals that it’s safe to use energy, rather than storing it as fat.